SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

         content:
           -
             type: text
-            text: "Below, we've gathered key links and information—our attendee checklist, step by step guide, key dates and deadlines, and more—to help you plan your conference experience."
+            text: "Below, we've gathered key links and information—our attendee checklist, step by step guide, key dates and deadlines, and more—to help you prepare for and enjoy your conference experience."
       -
         type: paragraph
         attrs: